silver-dev-org/interview-ready/profile-specific-challenges/product-engineering/README.md

 The flow must include error handling and loading states.
 Include the following use cases:

-Email: alreadytaken@gmail.com -> "Email is already taken"
+1. Email: alreadytaken@gmail.com -> "Email is already taken"
-Country: Uruguay -> "This country is not supported"
+2. Country: Uruguay -> "This country is not supported"

-Assume requests, mocked or otherwise, have at least 200ms of delay.
+3. Form Submissions, mocked or otherwise, should have at least 200ms of delay.

 ## Evaluation Criteria
 - User experience and polish